jedishao23/OpenRace/website/docs/doc-setup-dev-env.md

 OpenRace is also using C++17
 - `CMAKE_BUILD_TYPE=Release`
 Builds LLVM in Release mode; use Debug instead to make debugging easier
+- `LLVM_ENABLE_PROJECTS='clang;openmp'`
+Builds clang-10.0.1 and OpenMP together with LLVM; they are required for building test cases
 - `-G Ninja`
 Building using Ninja Build